roket1428/darkman-time/README.md

 ## Introduction

-`darkman` runs in the background and turns on night mode at sundown, and turns it off again at sunrise. `darkman` is not designed to be used interactively: it's designed to be set up once, and run in the background.
+`darkman` runs in the background and turns on dark mode at sundown, and turns it off again at sunrise. `darkman` is not designed to be used interactively: it's designed to be set up once, and run in the background.

 At sundown, it will look for scripts in `$XDG_DATA_DIRS/dark-mode.d/`.
 At sunrise, it will look for scripts in `$XDG_DATA_DIRS/light-mode.d/`.

 These scripts individually configure different components and applications.
-Given the lack of normalised "dark-mode" APIs on Linux desktop, it's likely that scripts for different applications and toolkits have to be dumped in.

 Sample and reference scripts are included in this repository, and further contributions for specific tools or environments are welcome.